 A Chinese company this month secured a purchase that ONGC had been eyeing.

-Kazakhstan used its pre-emptive rights to prevent the sale of U.S. oil major ConocoPhillips' 8.4 percent stake in the giant Kashagan oilfield to the Indian company.
-Kazakhstan then sold the stake to China National Petroleum Corp (CNPC).
+Kazakhstan used its pre-emptive rights to prevent the sale of U.S. oil major ConocoPhillips' (COP.N) 8.4 percent stake in the giant Kashagan oilfield to the Indian company.
+Kazakhstan then sold the stake to China National Petroleum Corp CNPET.UL(CNPC).

-The BC-10 block off Brazil lies in ultra-deep water of 2,000 metres and has been producing since 2009, since when output has totalled more than 70 million barrels of oil equivalent, Shell said in July.
+The BC-10 block off Brazil lies in ultra-deep water of 2,000 meters and has been producing since 2009, since when output has totaled more than 70 million barrels of oil equivalent, Shell said in July.

 A second-phase development is expected to start by the end of this year, with a peak production of 35,000 barrels of oil equivalent per day, according to Shell's website.